WEST LAFAYETTE, Ind. (AP) - Michigan State coach Mark Dantonio likes his team's resilience.

-Former Cincinnati linebacker Ryan Manalac begins his second year on the Michigan State staff, his first as a graduate assistant.
-Last season, he served as one of the football program's video interns.
+Former Cincinnati linebacker Ryan Manalac begins his third year on the Michigan State staff, his second as a graduate assistant.
+During the 2011 season, he served as one of the football program's video interns.

 A four-year letterman for the Bearcats from 2005-08, Manalac spent his first three years in the program playing for Mark Dantonio.
 He started all 14 games for Cincinnati as a senior in 2008, including the 2009 FedEx Orange Bowl against Virginia Tech, and recorded a career-best 82 tackles to lead the team.
 Manalac ranked second on the Bearcats in tackles as a junior with 76, including a career-high 5.5 for losses.

 A native of Pickerington, Ohio, Manalac earned his bachelor of business administration from Cincinnati in December 2008.
 As a senior, he was presented the C-Club Strothman Award for academic and athletic excellence.